TaygaHoshi/tt-project/Content/Combat.md

 	**Weapon precision bonus:** A weapon's precision type and bonus is determined by the type of the weapon held in main hand or the wielded two-handed weapon.
 	**Other bonuses:** These are bonuses or penalties which come from various sources like status effects, environment and the like.

 In some cases, a specific spell, an ability or an attack might include a precision bonus or penalty itself.
-For example, "wide slash" attack of a glaive doesn't include "weapon precision bonus" in its precision roll.
-We know this because "wide slash" has the phrase "ignores weapon precision" in its explanation.
+For example, "Spinning Slash" attack of a glaive doesn't include "weapon precision bonus" in its precision roll.
+We know this because "Spinning Slash" has the phrase "ignores weapon precision" in its explanation.
 A weapon precision bonus only applies when a precision roll matches the weapon's precision type.
 For example, a wand of any type normally doesn't affect precision rolls based on strength.

+Some abilities may affect multiple targets.
+In this case, multiple precision rolls are required to determine which targets get affected by this ability.

 # Damage
 When a creature takes damage, this damage value reduces their health.